dexie/dexie-website/cloud/docs/cli.md

 title: "Dexie Cloud CLI"
 ---

 The Dexie Cloud command-line interface `dexie-cloud` is an executable npm package.
 It is the CLI for creating and managing sync databases.
 You do not have to install the package to use it.
-The only prerequisit is having node.js installed on your system.
+The only prerequisite is having node.js installed on your system.
 The `npx` tool that comes with Node.js will download it temporarily from npm when you run any dexie-cloud command, such as `npx dexie-cloud --help`.

 ## create